 These specifications have been developed by the Federal Aviation Administration (FAA) to determine an applicant's eligibility for airman medical certification.
 Standardization of examination methods and reporting is essential to provide sufficient basis for making this determination and the prompt processing of applications.
 This cardiovascular evaluation, therefore, must be reported in sufficient detail to permit a clear and objective evaluation of the cardiovascular disorder(s) with emphasis on the degree of functional capacity, recovery and prognosis.
 Preferably, it should be performed by a physician specializing in internal medicine or cardiology.
 As a minimum, the evaluation must include:

 - Medical History.
 Particular reference should be given to cardiovascular abnormalities (cerebral, visceral, and/or peripheral).
 A statement must be included as to whether medications are currently or have been recently used, and, if so, the type, purpose, dosage, duration of use, and other therapy is required.
-In addition, any history of hypertension must be fully developed, and if thiazide diuretics are being taken, values for serum potassium should be reported.
-A comment should be included on any important or unusual dietary programs.

 - Family, Personal, and Social History.
 A statement of the ages and health status of parents and siblings is necessary; if deceased, age at death and cause should be included.
 Also, an indication of whether any near blood relative has had heart attacks, hypertension, diabetes, or known disorders of lipid metabolism must be provided.
 Smoking, drinking, and recreational habits of the applicant are pertinent, as well as whether a program of physical fitness is being maintained.
 Comments on the level of physical activities, functional limitations, and occupational and avocational pursuits are essential.